Troubled by Panda, Penguin and that manual webspam warning by Google?

 Use Google Webmaster tool for your own sake

 Your first step after getting attacked by Google Panda or Penguin Update should ideally be to use webmaster tools for getting the exact picture of what Google thinks about your site.
 If the notice by Google reads ambiguous and unclear, you can always go to Google’s webmaster SEO forum for more advice.
 It’s important to know what to fix before taking any course of action.

 Also Read: Can You Disavow Out Of Penguin?

 Make your content compelling and sharable enough

-After Google Panda, your content should be compelling enough that its readers get bound to share it on their social networks.
-Content should now be that king who is much talked about and has good number of admirers or followers – or else content is the king of less significance to Google.
+After Google Panda Update, your content should be compelling enough that its readers get bound to share it on their social networks.
+Content should now be that king who is much talked about and has a good number of admirers or followers – or else content is the king of less significance to Google.

 Moreover, flush out those rank-claiming content sins.
-Thin content, which includes heavy template footprint, content farms, duplicate content, empty content pages and high ad rate to content, should be completely avoided.
+Thin content, which includes a heavy template footprint, content farms, duplicate content, empty content pages, and a high ad rate to content, should be completely avoided.
 And keep in mind that everything you write should have its own value so that the chances of your write-ups getting popular can increase.
 Therefore, avoid re-written content, which doesn’t give value, as well.

 Start building a community and make the best of Google Plus authorship

 Yes, in the pre-Panda world, Google didn’t care about your social signals (Matt Cutts even confirmed it in an interview in the mid of 2010).
 But soon after Panda came into existence, this changed.
 (In fact, in December 2010 Google started claiming that it uses social signals as a factor in ranking a site, but this became more prominent and robust after Panda.)